enriquepablo/terms/doc/language.rst

-A further verb, ``happen``, derived from ``occur``, has the singularity that, when a fact is added as a consecuence of other facts, and is built with a verb derived from ``happen``, is fed through the pipeline back to the user adding the facts that are producing consecuences.
+A further verb, ``happen``, derived from ``occur``, has the singularity that, when a fact is added as a consecuence of other facts, and is built with a verb derived from ``happen``, is fed through the network connection back to the user adding the facts that are producing consecuences.